Kolyvagin systems of rank 0 and the structure of the Selmer group of elliptic curves over abelian extensions: Selmer group of an elliptic curve

 Let $z_{\Q_\infty,\chi}\in H^1_{\textrm{IW}}(\Q_\infty,T\otimes\chi)$ be the $\chi$-twist of Kato's zeta element (see \eqref{eq:kataoka_interp} and \eqref{eq:euler_twist}).
 The Iwasawa main conjecture is the equality of $\Lambda$-ideals

 \end{conjecture}

-\begin{remark} By theorem \ref{th:MC_ind}, conjecture \ref{conj:IMC} is equivalent to the primitivity of the $\chi$-twisted Kato's Kolyvagin system over $\Q_\infty$.
-An argument analogous to remark \ref{rem:katos_equal} shows that this is equivalent to the primality of certain Kato's Kolyvagin system for $f_\chi$. \end{remark}
+\begin{remark} By Theorem \ref{th:MC_ind}, conjecture \ref{conj:IMC} is equivalent to the primitivity of the $\chi$-twisted Kato's Kolyvagin system over $\Q_\infty$.
+By the argument in Remark \ref{rem:katos_equal} below shows that this is equivalent to the primality of certain Kato's Kolyvagin system for $f_\chi$. \end{remark}

-\begin{remark} Iwasawa main conjecture for $f_\chi$ was proven in \cite[theorem 1]{SkinnerUrban} when $p$ does not divide the level of $f_\chi$, which, under our assumption \ref{Kur}, is equivalent to $E$ having good reduction at $p$, and the existence of an auxilliary prime $\ell\mid\mid N$ such that $\chi$ is unramified at $\ell$ and the reduction modulo $\ell$ of the Galois representation $\overline{\rho}_{f_\chi}$ satisfies that $\dim_{\F_\ell}\overline{\rho}_{f_\chi}^{\II_\ell}=1$ and $\dim_{\F_\ell}\overline{\rho}_{f_\chi}^{G_{\Q_\ell}}=0$.
+\begin{remark} Iwasawa main conjecture for $f_\chi$ was proven in \cite[Theorem 1]{SkinnerUrban} when $p$ does not divide the level of $f_\chi$, which, under our assumption \ref{Kur}, is equivalent to $E$ having good reduction at $p$, and the existence of an auxilliary prime $\ell\mid\mid N$ such that $\chi$ is unramified at $\ell$ and the reduction modulo $\ell$ of the Galois representation $\overline{\rho}_{f_\chi}$ satisfies that $\dim_{\F_\ell}\overline{\rho}_{f_\chi}^{\II_\ell}=1$ and $\dim_{\F_\ell}\overline{\rho}_{f_\chi}^{G_{\Q_\ell}}=0$.

-The proof of the Iwasawa main conjecture was extended in \cite[theorem 1.1]{FouquetWan} to some cases in which $E$ has bad reduction at $p$, assuming the existence of the above auxiliary prime $\ell$ and that the semisimplification of $\overline{\rho}|_{G_{\Q_p}}$ is different to $\psi\oplus\psi$ and $\psi\oplus \chi_{\textrm{cyc}}\psi$ for any character $\psi$ and the cyclotomic character $\chi_{\textrm{cyc}}$. \end{remark}
+The proof of the Iwasawa main conjecture was extended in \cite[Theorem 1.1]{FouquetWan} to some cases in which $E$ has bad reduction at $p$, assuming the existence of the above auxiliary prime $\ell$ and that the semisimplification of $\overline{\rho}|_{G_{\Q_p}}$ is different to $\psi\oplus\psi$ and $\psi\oplus \chi_{\textrm{cyc}}\psi$ for any character $\psi$ and the cyclotomic character $\chi_{\textrm{cyc}}$. \end{remark}

 However, assumption \ref{KIMCloc} only assumes a weaker Iwasawa main conjecture: a special case of the following conjecture when $\beta=X\Lambda$.

 \begin{conjecture}(Localised Iwasawa main conjecture for $f_\chi$) Let $\beta$ be a height one prime ideal of $\Lambda$.
 The Iwasawa main conjecture localised at $\beta$ is the equality